satish141017/PlanIt/README.md

     - `taskDesc` (required): The description of the task.
     - `endDate` (required): The deadline for the task (in a valid date format).
     - `priority` (required): The priority level of the task (e.g., low, medium, high).
-    - `projectId` (required): The ID of the project the task is part of.

 #### Response
 - **Success** (200 OK):